-As a minimum, we’d say you shouldn’t do without:
+As a bare minimum, we’d say you shouldn’t practise without:

-You should also think about covering the equipment you use, and the place you use it.
-Business interruption insurance means you can still trade following a disaster, and cyber insurance is an absolute must for any business that runs its own website, uses email or stores customer details electronically.
+Meanwhile cyber insurance is an advisable option for any business that runs its own website, uses email or stores customer details electronically.

 As far as treatment and professional liability insurance goes, if a client you’ve treated isn’t happy with what you’ve done, they can claim against you for malpractice and negligence.
 Two things (among others) covered by your aesthetics insurance.